Cheapest and Best Homeowners Insurance in Ohio as Rated by Customers in 2022

 You probably don't want to think about the potential need to file one or more homeowners insurance claims throughout your time as a homeowner, but it can happen!
 From storm damage to theft or vandalism, there are many things that may cause you to file a claim.
 In the event something happens, don't you want to feel confident you've protected your home with one of the best Ohio homeowners insurance companies?

-To help you be more confident in your homeowners insurance company, we have reviews and rankings for hundreds of homeowners insurance companies so you can evaluate and compare the best Ohio home insurance companies.
-In the table above, you can sort through every homeowners insurance company ranked on Clearsurance that sells in Ohio.
-Next to each insurer you’ll find the company’s rating, which is based exclusively on the reviews and ratings provided by customers.
+To help you be more confident in your insurer, we have reviews and rankings for hundreds of homeowners insurance companies so you can evaluate and compare the best Ohio home insurance companies and coverages.
+In the table above, you can sort through every homeowner's insurance company ranked on Clearsurance that sells in Ohio.
+Next to each insurer, you'll find the company's rating, which is based exclusively on the reviews and ratings provided by customers.
 Note: Only those companies with at least 25 homeowners insurance reviews are eligible to appear in the best Ohio homeowners insurance rankings.

 On this page:

 - Best homeowners insurance rates in Ohio for a $200K dwelling